hellmarbecker/blog/_posts/2023-06-27-new-in-druid-26-data-provenance-tracking-with-kafka-metadata-automatically.markdown

 - Data lineage can be tracked with Kafka headers.
 - Starting with Druid 26, Kafka metadata (timestamp, key, headers) are supported by the unified console wizard.
-- With this, we can easily build a deistributed flight data service using only one Kafka topic.
+- With this, we can easily build a distributed flight data service using only one Kafka topic.

 ----